Things To Do Aruba

 The Bushiribana Ruins are the remnants of an abandoned 19th-century gold mill on Aruba’s north coast.
 Gold was first discovered in Aruba in the early 1800s and the island produced roughly 3 million pounds of gold before the gold rush ended about 100 years later.

 Today, the stone remains of the Bushiribana Gold Mill rise dramatically from the desert landscape.
 Visitors are free to walk through the abandoned structure and even climb to the top for sweeping views of the ocean.
-Many ATV tours offered on the island include a stop at these ruins.
+Many ATV tours offered on the island include a stop at these ruins because they’re right next to the Cave Pool.

 21. Order Wings from The Local Store